 Our guided tour led us next to the Columbus Circle Historic District.
 Most of the homes in this whimsical neighborhood were built within a ten year period during the Great Depression.

-Janesville’s working class and middle class citizens were able to weather this economic downturn far better than their counterparts in cities across America due to stable employment opportunities at the local unionized GM plant and other industries in the area.
+The city of Janesville’s working class and middle class citizens were able to weather this economic downturn far better than their counterparts in cities across America due to stable employment opportunities at the local unionized GM plant and other industries in the area.

 The modest homes in Columbus Circle represent a diverse range of revival architectural styles, a pleasant precursor to the cookie cutter homes that would proliferate in suburban housing developments in the post-WWII years.